-Risk managem ent is dynam ic SYSC 6.3.3 R 4.78 Risk management generally is a continuous process, carried out on a dynamic basis.
-A money laundering/terrorist financing risk assessment is not a one-time exercise.
-Firms must therefore ensure that their risk management processes for managing money laundering and terrorist financing risks are kept under regular review.
+SYSC 6.3.3 R 4.78 Risk management generally is a continuous process, carried out on a dynamic basis.
+A money laundering/terrorist financing/proliferation financing risk assessment is not a one-time exercise.
+Firms must therefore ensure that their risk management processes for managing money laundering, terrorist financing and proliferation financing risks are kept under regular review.
 4.79 There is a need to monitor the environment within which the firm operates.
-Success in preventing money laundering and terrorist financing in one area of operation or business will tend to drive criminals to migrate to another area, business, or product stream.
+Success in preventing ML/TF/PF in one area of operation or business will tend to drive criminals to migrate to another area, business, or product stream.
 Periodic assessment should therefore be made of activity in the firm's market place.
 If evidence suggests that displacement is happening, or if customer behaviour is changing, the firm should be considering what it should be doing differently to take account of these changes.

-- 4.80 In a stable business change may occur slowly most businesses are evolutionary.
+4.80 In a stable business change may occur slowly - most businesses are evolutionary.
 Customers' activities change (without always notifying the firm) and the firm's products and services - and the way these are offered or sold to customers - change.
-The products/transactions attacked by prospective money launderers or terrorist financiers will also vary as perceptions of their relative vulnerability change. - 4.81 There is, however, a balance to be achieved between responding promptly to environmental changes, and maintaining stable systems and procedures. - 4.82 A firm should therefore keep its risk assessment(s) up to date.
+The products/transactions attacked by prospective money launderers, terrorist financiers and proliferation financiers will also vary as perceptions of their relative vulnerability change.
+4.81 There is, however, a balance to be achieved between responding promptly to environmental changes, and maintaining stable systems and procedures.
+4.82 A firm should therefore keep its risk assessment(s) up to date.
 An annual, formal reassessment might be too often in most cases, but still appropriate for a dynamic, growing business.
 It is recommended that a firm revisit its assessment at least annually, even if it decides that there is no case for revision.
 Firms should include details of the assessment, and any resulting changes, in the MLRO's annual report (see paragraphs 3.37 to 3.45).